garth-c/python_forecasting/README.md

 test = headcounts.iloc[test_ind:]

 #LSTM's in Keras require a 3D tensor with shape
+#1)number of samples
+#2)time steps
-#number of samples, time steps, number of predictor features as an input
+#3)number of predictor features

-#Samples.
-One sequence is one sample.
-A batch is composed of one or more samples.
+#Samples -> One sequence is one sample.
+A batch is composed of one or more samples
-#Time Steps.
-One time step is one point of observation in the sample.
+#Time Steps -> One time step is one point of observation in the sample
-#Features.
-One feature is one observation at a time step.
+#Features -> One feature is one observation at a time step

-#scale the data
-#import the scaler function
-from sklearn.preprocessing import MinMaxScaler

 #instantiate the scaler function
 scaler = MinMaxScaler()